syncfusion-content/xamarin-docs/Xamarin/Numeric-Entry/Getting-Started.md

 ### iOS

-To launch SfNumericTextBox in iOS, need to create an instance of SfNumericTextBoxRenderer in FinishedLaunching overridden method of AppDelegate class in iOS Project as shown below.
+To launch `SfNumericTextBox` on iOS, create an instance of `SfNumericTextBoxRenderer` in the `FinishedLaunching` overridden method of the `AppDelegate` class in the iOS project as shown below.

 {% highlight C# %}